jmcmeen/bioamla-hub/README.md

 This audio dataset contains 2822 wav/mp3 files collected from five locations in Steele Creek Park from Feb. through Sept.
 2023.

 [Braulio Carillo National Park/ La Selva Research Station, Costa Rica 2024](datasets/costa_rica_2024/README.md).
-This audio dataset contains 601 wav/mp3 files (600 hours) collected from five locations at Braulio Carillo
+This audio dataset contains 601 wav/mp3 files (600 hours) collected from five locations at Braulio Carillo National Park, Costa Rica from July 9th - 24th, 2024.

 ## Code
 Supplementary code examples are being developed to demonstrate bioacoustics and machine learning techniques using Python / Jupyter notebooks.
 These xamples will run best on a GPU equipped device.
 Code has been tested on Ubuntu 22.04.5 LTS and Python 3.11.9 using a both Nvidia GTX 1660Ti 6GB and RTX 4060 Ti 8GB GPUs.